marina-abr/bootcampACT/README.md

   - run the test locally
     - play with it
 - basic CI/CD
-  - add github action that tries builing the app on every PR
+  - add github action that runs the tests of the app on every PR
   - reject PRs only if build works
   - add dependabot to automatically check for NPM updates and let it automatically create PRs
 - tests
+  - try running the app as an Azure Funtion locally (azure-functions-core-tools)
   - write api tests with bruno 1-2, e.g. for pikachu and charmander
   - run them locally with ui
   - run them locally wheadless over CLI